Azure-Samples/cognitive-services-FaceAPIEnrollmentSample/README.md

+---
+page_type: sample
+languages:
+- javascript
+products:
+- azure-cognitive-services
+name : FaceAPI Enrollment Sample
+---

-# Build an enrollment app for Android with React
+# Build an enrollment app for Android with React Native

 This guide will show you how to get started with the sample Face enrollment application.
 The app demonstrates best practices for obtaining meaningful consent to enroll users into a face recognition service and acquire high-accuracy face data.
 An integrated system could use an enrollment app like this to provide touchless access control, identity verification, attendance tracking, personalization kiosk, or identity verification, based on their face data.